lupyuen/lupyuen.github.io/src/mmu.md

 # Connect Level 1 to Level 2

-_We're done with Level 2 Page Table..._
+_We're done with the Level 2 Page Table for our Interrupt Controller..._

 _But Level 2 should talk back to Level 1 right?_